JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 The purpose of this tutorial is to use the excellent [swagger-service-skeleton](https://github.com/steve-gray/swagger-service-skeleton) from the brilliant and generous [@steve-gray](https://github.com/steve-gray) to create a working application API, or, at least to help show you how to do that.

+The Swagger service skeleton allows you to produce a web service without having to worry about most of the plumbing.
+It's use, though, does require some care and attention to detail to get it right.
+Helping you to get that right is what this hopes to achieve.

+You might want to use the Swagger service skeleton as part of a microservice, a complete nanoservice, a service in a service-oriented-architecture (SOA), or just to provide a RESTful (or stateful) API for a system.
+It's not limited to those things, but that's the target for it.
+It's not going to serve up your UI for you - it's not user facing.

 ## What this is not

-This is not a tutorial or how-to for NodeJS/Javascript, Swagger, API design, or GitHub.
+This is not a tutorial or how-to for NodeJS/Javascript, Swagger, API design (RESTful or otherwise), or GitHub.
 This assumes that you have enough knowledge of those to operate in a somewhat competent manner.
 Which is not to say that some pointers or references will not be give, it's just that this it is not the purpose of this tutorial/how-to.

 ## Getting started